petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 For self-managed CMK processes, the certificate key can be stored in an instance of Azure Key Vault within the same subscription.
 Since Contoso uses Azure SQL Database it is important to note that key placement is at the Server-Level only.
 Individual database level support for this feature is not available at this time.
 Also Allow Trusted Microsoft Services must be enabled at the Server-Level.

-Consider also that for most organizations with a mature InfoSec Policy, the policy requires a declarative separation of duties related to segmenation of who does what within the organization so no one individual can place keys and configuration.
+Consider also that for most organizations with a mature InfoSec Policy, the policy requires a declarative separation of duties related to segmentation of who does what within the organization so no one individual can place keys and configuration.
 In diagram below, you can see that the DBA and Security, and Audit roles are maintained by different individuals within the organization.
 Policies like this are often implemented to prevent active "threats from within" which is a legitimate concern that is, frankly, overlooked.

 ![image info](./images/SelfManagedKeys.png)